liaoherui/VirStrain/README.md

 You can also build the VirStrain database with your own genomes, the construction mannual is written in Usage section.

 ## Usage

+(Note: The initial idea of development of VirStrain is "Simpler is better".
+We do not want to burden users due to complicated usage of VirStrain.
+So the default parameters (some are inside the program) are simple but have good performance in our test, however, more useful parameters will be added for users who need them.)

 ### Use VirStrain to identify RNA virus strains in short reads.